Technology for a world-class science leader.

-Acrobat Sign introduced a seamless digital workflow that has reduced the average time for signature for procurement contracts from 7.5 days to just half a day.
+Adobe Acrobat Sign introduced a seamless digital workflow that has reduced the average time for signature for procurement contracts from 7.5 days to just half a day.
 Part of the speed and ease of use comes from various integrations with available business solutions.

 Procurement employees can trigger the contract signature workflow in just a few clicks from the dashboard.
 Completed agreements are stored digitally, which makes it much easier and less costly to store and retrieve past records.
 Now if agents need to recheck the exact terms of a contract, they simply log in to Adobe Acrobat Sign instead of needing to travel to an offsite storage facility.

-A next step will be to implement an integration between Acrobat Sign and procurement software from SAP Ariba.
+A next step will be to implement an integration between Adobe Acrobat Sign and procurement software from SAP Ariba.

-“Using the standard APIs in Acrobat Sign, we can integrate Acrobat Sign with tools and systems that we already use,” says Rahul Jain, Project Manager Business Technology R&D at Merck.
+“Using the standard APIs in Adobe Acrobat Sign, we can integrate Adobe Acrobat Sign with tools and systems that we already use,” says Rahul Jain, Project Manager Business Technology R&D at Merck.
 “Users can initiate and monitor electronic signatures from software that they’ve been using for years instead of trying to jump to a new solution.
 This improves ease of use and productivity for our employees without needing to train people on a completely new solution.”

 The contract signature process is equally simple for contract recipients.
 Signers receive an email containing a link that allows them to view and sign the document from any device, even mobile phones.